 In Britain, we have our issues of violence on the far right.
 People like Tommy Robinson deserve more severe punishment and justice than they get at the moment.
 The establishment panders to their electorate.
-Or at least the establishment does not crack down, because they represent an undercurrent of feeling.
-But most people do not commit acts of violence.
+The establishment doesn’t crack down on them, because they represent an undercurrent of feeling.
+But most people don’t commit acts of violence.

-What undercurrents are there?
-The feeling that Britain is for British people, that Muslims, Pakistanis, black people, in general, are not British.
-There is some vague truth in this, as they are “imports”, but they have assimilated, they get nationality, and become British, no matter how they came here.
+What are the racist undercurrents?
+The feeling that Britain is for British people and that Muslims, Pakistanis, black people aren’t British.
+Racists consider people from elsewhere as “imports”, but they have assimilated, they apply for nationality, and become British, no matter how they came here.

-They are not the only imported people, come from elsewhere.
+They aren’t the only imported people, come from elsewhere.
 The Jews, of course, are case in point.
-The Jews were rejected from Russia, Poland, Lithuania at the end of the 19th century.
-But they integrated into Britain because they adopted or had secular mannerisms and clothing (they were not all Hasidim).
+Jews were ejected from Russia, Poland, Lithuania at the end of the 19th century.
+But they were integrated into Britain because they adopted or had secular traditions and clothing (they weren’t all Chasidim).
 They worked, provided services and found protection in numbers in their communities.

 So the case is much the same for black communities here now.
 Pakistanis and Indians have had their trials.
-How many generations have been insulted on the street, and subject to the general far-right racism of the white football hooligan?
+How many generations of far-right hooligans have insulted and abused ethnic minorities on the street?

 So this question of integration still posed in the 21st century is the liberal intellectual, cultural question of and how we integrate and live together.

-There is the visceral hatred of ignorant pigs who will target anybody with their innate violence and target any group whether Muslim, Indian, Pakistani, Jewish, just because they are violent and stupid.
+Some ignorant pigs who will target with innate violence any group whether Muslim, Indian, Pakistani, Jewish, just because they’re violent and stupid.
 Britain surely has done a poor job of educating.
 They still read the Sun.
-They still feel the need to attack anything.
+They still sense the need to attack anything.

 The Sun itself is an outlet for these feelings.
 Why do they feel the need to continue this and promote these attitudes?
 Why do they get such support?
-There is a vicious circle between the people who have these ideas and support from the newspapers who pander to these feelings to sell copy.
+The answer is to sell copy.

-I’m suggesting here of course that these feelings are superficial.
-Perhaps, but I think they are based, not on complete ignorance, on lack of thought or lack of intellectualisation.
+I’m suggesting here, of course, that these feelings are superficial.
+Perhaps, but based not on complete ignorance, on lack of thought.
 Some feel threatened if they see black and brown faces in the street; this is racism borne out of insecurity.
 I don’t understand it.

 I suppose if I were a real journalist or prepared to confront these ideas, I would go out and speak to racist communities if they exist.
 Where would I find these people?
 Would I go to the pub and talk to white, middle-aged workers?
 And what would I find?
 Would I find anything different from what I’m writing here?
 Would it be conclusive?
 Perhaps I need to do a poll.
-Perhaps there is some information on the internet?
-Maybe I could join a group of crazies and ask them, but they would probably tell me to disappear because I would not be one of them.
+Perhaps information exists on the internet?
+Maybe I could join a group of crazies and ask them, but they would probably tell me to disappear because I wouldn’t be one of them.

 So I could go as a journalist genuinely wanting to find out what they feel, why they feel hatred towards others.
 What a project!
-Maybe I should ask some Brexit voters to tell us all how they feel; there are enough of those on Twitter; I could surely attract a few to explain.
+Maybe I should ask some Brexit voters on Twitter to tell us what they think; I could surely attract a few to explain.